Ask yourself these questions if you’re not sure what to do with your old workplace retirement plan

 What are the fees/options available in the new plan?

-If you like the investment options in your new workplace retirement plan, and it offers lower fees than those in your former plan, then rolling over to the new plan is a no-brainer.
+If you like the investment options in your new workplace retirement plan, and it offers lower fees than those in your former plan, then rolling over to the new plan might be a good decision.
 However, if the old plan has lower fees and better options, it may make sense to leave your funds there.

 How good are you at tracking multiple accounts?

 Keeping money with multiple providers can be costly, since you may be paying multiple fees to different providers.
 It can also be time-consuming, and there’s a chance you can forget about or lose access to your account entirely.
-The fintech firm Capitalize estimated that there are more than 24 million forgotten 401(k)s, or inactive accounts, in the United States.
+It’s estimated that there are more than 29.2 million forgotten 401(k)s, or inactive accounts, in the United States.3

 If you think it’s likely that you’ll forget about your old workplace retirement plan or that managing multiple accounts will feel stressful to you, rolling all the funds into your current workplace retirement account may be a good option.